FreeRCT/FreeRCT/doc/CodeStyle.md

 Methods also use camel case for their name.
 Names of formal parameters are lowercase only, with underscore characters to enhance readability.
 If a parameter has a 1-to-1 correspondence with a data member, use the same name.

 The first creation of a virtual method is expressed by the `virtual` keyword.
-Derived classes and all implementations use a `/* virtual */` prefix to denote the method is virtual.
+Any derived methods must use the `override` keyword.

 Most code is not very protective about data access, and puts all variables in the public space to make them easily readable, and avoid getter and setter clutter (There is no code other than this project that accesses the data, no need to stay compatible with older versions etc.)
 Whether an external user has write access should be clear too.
 If it is not clear, it should be documented.

 Templates and abstract (base) classes are fine, but they should have a concrete positive influence on the size or complexity of the code.
 Standard containers for simple cases are avoided to reduce memory fragmentation.
-Use an array, or a single or double linked list instead (or whatever is the right solution).
+Use an C-style array instead (or whatever is the right solution).

 ### Enumerations ###
-Enumerations use camelcase, like
+Enumerations also use CamelCase, like
 ```
 /** Sprites for supports available for use. */
 enum SupportSprites {